Capitol Police rejected offers of federal help to quell mob

 “The violent attack on the U.S. Capitol was unlike any I have ever experienced in my 30 years in law enforcement here in Washington, D.C.,” Capitol Police Chief Steven Sund said, explaining there had been a robust plan what he had expected would be a display of First Amendment activities.
 “But make no mistake – these mass riots were not First Amendment activities; they were criminal riotous behavior.”

+Gus Papathanasiou, head of the Capitol Police union, called for Sund to be replaced, saying planning failures left officers exposed without backup or equipment against surging crowds.

+“We cannot leave our officers and the Capitol Hill community they protect to the mercy of further attacks amid a vacuum of leadership,” he said.

+Justice officials FBI and other agencies began to monitor Hotels, flights and social media for weeks and were expecting massive crowds.
 Mayor Muriel Bowser had warned of impending violence for weeks, and businesses had closed in anticipation.
 She requested National Guard help from the Pentagon on Dec.
 31, but the Capitol Police turned down the Jan.
 3 offer from the Defense Department, according to Kenneth Rapuano, assistant defense secretary for homeland security.

-Federal officials are still stung by the uproar over the violent response by law enforcement to protests last June near the White House.
-Officials also were intent on avoiding any appearance that the federal government was deploying active duty or National Guard troops against Americans.

 The Justice Department’s offer for FBI support as the protesters grew violent was rejected by the Capitol Police, according to the two people familiar with the matter.
 They were not authorized to publicly discuss the matter and spoke on condition of anonymity.